 We are on the verge of a new era of human connectivity and communications – the Internet of Space (IoS) is upon us.
 The explosion of worldwide communications over the past 25 years has led to the pervasive use of mobile and land communications equipment with an abundance of platforms, applications and devices all driving the growth of many of the largest businesses in the world.
-There is no doubt that this trend will continue through the Internet of Things (IoT), along with improvements to the underlying network infrastructure.
+There is no doubt that this trend will continue through the Internet of Things (IoT), along with improvements to the underlying network infrastructure that should also eventually improve personal internet services that you can see provided by the likes of infinitydish.com and others offering different internet packages.
 However, the next, ‘Small Step’ for man in terms of ubiquitous communications will be the ‘Giant Leap’ into the Internet of Space.

 Internet of Space